 Every year I look forward with great anticipation to my annual Sierra trip.
 I used to live in the SF Bay Area and could sneak away to the mountains whenever I wanted.
 However I moved away a few years ago, and with limited vacation time I’m rarely able to visit the Sierra more than once per year now.

 This year was particularly special.
 This year marked my 20th consecutive year of hiking and climbing in the Sierra Nevada with my good friend MarkZ, who introduced me to this beautiful range.
 This trip was a commemoration of our friendship and shared love of the mountains - a celebratory trip.
-We hiked 60+ miles from Leavitt Meadows
+We planned to travel 60+ miles from Leavitt Meadows

 Day 1: Horse in to Dorothy Lake (15 miles)

 Mark and I had already hiked the entire West Walker River trail in both directions and had no desire to do it again.
 So we began our journey by packing in to Dorothy Lake on horse back with our 2 British companions.
 The 5-hour horse trip was painful as always but it got us to our destination twice as fast as it would have taken us to hike in with heavy packs.